-Toss the root veggies with a little olive oil and salt and place in a single layer on a baking sheet.
-Place the chicken and sausage on a separate baking sheet.
-Roast the veggies for 10 to 12 minutes until tender, and the sausage and chicken for 20 minutes, or until just done through.
-Cool the meats slightly and cut into bite-sized chunks.
+Toss root veggies with a little olive oil and salt; place in a single layer on a baking sheet.
+Place chicken and sausage on a separate baking sheet.
+Roast veggies for 10 to 12 minutes until tender, and sausage and chicken for 20 minutes, or until just done through.
+Cool meats slightly and cut into bite-sized chunks.

 Drizzle with the Basil-Caper Oil and serve in shallow bowls.
-Accompany with crusty, country-style bread.
+Accompany with crusty, country-style bread, if desired.

-Combine all the ingredients in a blender or food processor and process until smooth.
+Combine all ingredients in a blender or food processor and process until smooth.

 Recipe by, PCC Chef